 Generation tech

 School only reinforced our tech-centric examples.
-My kids were told they needed to complete assignments.
+My kids were told they needed a device to complete assignments.
 Every kid in the district had to rent a laptop.
 They needed smartphones to stay socially connected.
 They needed to download apps to answer questions in class.

 At the same time, I’m aware of the concerns about too much screen time.